-Unexpected billing agreement payment Incorrect payment Unauthorised payment Incorrect payment It takes you longer than 13 months after the payment was made to tell us about the problem; or We can show that you gave us the wrong payment details; or We can show that the payment was sent as the payer specified when the payer asked us to make it; or Through no fault of ours, you did not have enough PayPal balance to complete the payment; or We can show our system was not working properly and you knew about the breakdown when you started the transaction; or A delay which you claimed caused the incorrect payment actually resulted from PayPal applying a hold, limitation or reserve under this user It takes you longer than 13 months after the payment was made to tell us about the problem; or We can show that the payment was made because you did not keep your account safe either intentionally or with gross negligence (for instance, you very carelessly chose to share your PayPal ID and/or password/PIN with someone else); or There was another security agreement
+Unexpected billing agreement payment Incorrect payment Unauthorised payment Agreement payment It takes you longer than 8 weeks after the payment was made to tell us about the problem; or It takes you longer than 13 months after the payment was made to tell us about the problem; or We can show that you gave us the wrong payment details; or We can show that the payment was sent as the payer specified when the payer asked us to make it; or Through no fault of ours, you It takes you longer than 13 months after the payment was made to tell us about the problem; or We can show that the payment was made because you did not keep your account safe either intentionally or with gross negligence (for instance, you very carelessly chose to You agreed for us to make your payment and the did not have enough PayPal balance to complete the share your PayPal ID and/or password/PIN with details were made available to you by us or the merchant payment; or someone else); or at least 4 weeks before the We can show our system was There was another security payment was made. not working properly and you knew about the breakdown didn't tell us about it.
+We when you started the transaction; or will not pay you compensation for any unauthorised payments A delay which you claimed made from your account caused the incorrect payment before you told us about that actually resulted from PayPal problem. applying a hold, limitation or reserve under this user agreement